mavogel/ilias-client/README.md

 Implemented use cases
 =====================
-* Remove all user from all or only some groups in one or more courses.
+1. Remove all user from all or only some groups in one or more courses.
-* Remove all uploaded material from all or only some groups in one or more courses.
+2. Remove all uploaded material from all or only some groups in one or more courses.
-* Sets or update a new registration period in all or only some groups in one or more courses.
+3. Sets or update a new registration period in all or only some groups in one or more courses.
+4. File upload permission can be set for the group members role.
+5. Groups with its members can be passed to Velocity template and printed.
+Two example templates are provided.

 This is achieved by the following steps:
 - Creating the Webservice endpoint